xchau/Q3-Project-Front-End/README.md

 [click here](https://youtu.be/GdP45lDkTq0)

 ##Project Description
-Whether you live in the big city or a small hamlet, there are always things to improve. **this.city** serves to provide locals with an outlet to express their concerns about their city and potentially crowd-source a solution.
+Whether you live in the big city or a small hamlet, there are always things to improve. **this.city** serves to provide locals with an outlet to express their concerns about their city and potentially crowd-source solutions to the problems at hand.

 ##Features
 Users of **this.city** can create and track observable issues around their city.
 The app allows users to detail information about a particular issue and pin it to a map where other users may view it.
 Other users may also verify (up vote) or contradict (down vote) the claims made by the original poster to generate more/less public interest.
 This creates a healthy citizen-driven ecosystem for the maintenance and betterment of one's community.